ccarloscr/loopstrength/README.md

 - volcano_plot.pdf: Volcano plot highlighting significant loops.

-## Author
-Carlos Camilleri-Robles
-Date: 26-09-2025
-License: MIT

 ## Notes
 - Loops smaller than 1 Mb are excluded.
 - Empirical p-values are computed using the random loop distribution.
 - Adjusted p-values use Benjamini-Hochberg correction.

+## License
+This project is licensed under the MIT License.